A-Vadali/Cs_Club/_posts/2017-08-31-happy-haskelling.md

 | Robin | Milner |

 Functions can apply to more than just numbers.
-They are just mappings between two groups with the special constraint of one member of one group can't map to two members of the second group.
+They are just mappings between two groups with the special constraint that one member of one group can't map to two members of the second group.

 | Dog pictures | Cuteness from 1-10 |
 | --- | --- |